 You Should Be Careful of Your Warranty

 It’s important you do research on the solar panel manufacturers out there, and hone in on which one has the best warranty.
 Most warranties last for 20 to 25 years, but in order for them to follow through, the manufacturer must still be in business.
 As always, choose a manufacturer with a solid reputation.
-If you want light that will last, check out these stay-put solar lights.

 The Manufacturer of Solar Creates Pollution

 Solar is held up as an energy-saving, environmentally-friendly powerhouse.
 And while that’s certainly true in many cases, the transportation and installation of solar energy systems is linked with the emission of greenhouse gases.
 Toxic materials and hazardous products have also been associated with the manufacturing process.
-If you’re trying to go green, check out these 10 inexpensive upgrades for a more sustainable home.

 You Might Not Want Solar If You Have Low Electricity Costs

 Solar is enticing for many reasons, most notably for financial and environmental sustainability.
 But if you don’t have large electricity costs to begin with, you might want to reconsider investing in solar, since, if your electricity costs are low, your solar savings will be as well.
 Along with the size of your home and your usage, where you live also has an impact on your energy costs.
 For instance, in Louisiana, the cost of electricity is 27 percent lower than the national average.
-Here’s how to slash your electric bill with a little investigation.

 You May Not Be a Good Candidate for Solar Energy